Post title or brief description

 Swimmers spread across the brilliant blue shallows of Kathisma beach while sunbathers rest under scattered umbrellas on the wide pebbly shore, a limestone headland closing off the far end

 The first thing you notice is the length.
-This is not a small cove.
-The far ends feel separate from the central stretch, creating distinct atmospheres.
-Near the bars and facilities it is busy, loud, and social.
-Move a few hundred metres along the sand and it becomes calmer.
-At the far edges, the sound of the water dominates.
+This is not a cove.
+The far ends feel genuinely separate from the central stretch, with different atmospheres depending on where you settle.
+Near the bars and facilities it is social, well-organised, and busy by mid-morning.
+Walk a few hundred metres along the beach in either direction and it becomes noticeably calmer.
+At the edges of the beach, where the sand meets the cliff and the crowd thins, the sound of the Ionian Sea takes over.

 A curved wooden lattice arch flanked by potted palms leads onto a beach club's straw-umbrella terrace, turquoise water filling the gap beyond rows of sunbeds